The Best 13 Natural Remedies for Flu

 The popular "natural" remedy Zicam5 is marketed for cold symptoms but is also used widely for flu.
 A zinc-based natural alternative commonly found in grocery and pharmacy stores, Zicam has been plagued with problems over its nasal spray products which apparently have caused some users to lose their sense of smell entirely.
 However, other Zicam products seem to have a safe track record of results among users.

 Natural Teas for Flu!

-Working through the upper respiratory tract, thyme tea loosens mucus, thus inhibiting bacteria growth by keeping things flowing and moving.
+Working through the upper respiratory tract, thyme tea loosens mucus, thus inhibiting bacterial growth by keeping things flowing and moving.
 Take one teaspoon thyme leaves and place in a pan of boiling water.
 Turn off heat and steep for five to ten minutes, then strain into a cup, add honey to taste and sip.

 Black pepper stimulates circulation and thus also the flow of mucus, preventing mucus build up bacterial growth.
-Place one teaspoon of pepper in pan of boiling water, turn off heat and let steep for about 15 minutes.
+Place one teaspoon of pepper in a pan of boiling water, turn off heat and let steep for about 15 minutes.
 Strain tea into a cup, add honey to taste and sip.